ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 ***Procedural type rule***

-Outdoor Performance, the height below 120 feet with low population density.
+Outdoor Performance, the building height below 120 feet with low population density.

-Outdoor Eating, the height below 120 feet with mid population density.
+Outdoor Eating, the building height below 120 feet with mid population density.

-Urban Roof Garden, the height is equal to 120 feet with high population density.
+Urban Roof Garden, the building height is equal to 120 feet with high population density.

-Dog Park, the height is higher than 200 feet with mid population density.
+Dog Park, the building height is higher than 200 feet with mid population density.

-Bar/ Barbeque Area, the height is higher than 200 feet with high population density.
+Bar/ Barbeque Area, the building height is higher than 200 feet with high population density.

 ![description](https://github.com/tterrytang/XIM-GSAPP-Fa20/blob/main/src/images/VT_BST%20types-01.png)